Bliights/Tetris-AI/README.md

 ## TO DO

 - AI
-- Enhance the user interface and the end of the game
-- Implement score saving management
+- Make the home menu